AlenKrga1/FreelanceSolution/README.md

 ### Profile page
   - Authenticated users only.
 Provides a view of purchased products and pending orders by the user.
 The user can download high resolution files of the products they bought.

+### Contact me
+  - Anyone can type in their email and a message they want to send to the admin.
+After submitting the form, the admin gets an email with all the info, and the user also gets an email confirming that they sent the email.

 ### Reset password
   - Step 1: at the login page, you can find the `forgot my password` link in which will lead to a form to enter your account email.
   - Step 2: Add the email from the account you need to reset the password.